kubecost/docs/troubleshoot-install.md

 ## General troubleshooting commands

-These Kubernetes commands can be helpful when finding issues with deployments:
+These Kubernetes commands can be helpful when finding issues with deployments.

 This command will find all events that aren't normal, with the most recent listed last.
 Use this if pods are not even starting: